 Camper safety is a shared responsibility

-Waynflete Flyers Camp has over 350 campers who range in age from 3 to 15.
+Waynflete SUMMER has over 350 campers who range in age from 4–15.
 Children of all ages may at various times use all the spaces on campus.
 The campus grounds are also open to neighbors during non-camp hours as a walking route or for playground use and a number of events are open to the public.
 It would be impossible to ensure that campers never come into contact with food residue or a food item of concern.
 It would also be impractical, due to food manufacturing and processing practices, to eliminate nuts or nut products entirely from an environment where there is food.

 Allergy Symptoms and Management Plans